 Well, gee!
 It doesn’t take a rocket scientist to figure out that people aren’t going to help when their efforts are criticized.

 There is nothing wrong with expecting family members to do their share.
 Teach them how to do chores (if they’re children, of course – hubby might not appreciate it!) , and then don’t follow behind them criticizing everything they do, or worse, redoing it because it doesn’t meet your standards.

 Will there be times when you could do it better?
 Absolutely!

 Do you want help or do you want it done your way?

 They’re two different things and you’ve got to decide which is more important (I know which one I chose).

 Cinderella was smart.
 She knew that enlisting help was the only way to get things done.

-Lesson to learn from Cinderella: It’s okay to ask for help
+Cinderella’s tips to getting organized: It’s okay to ask for help